Assessment Framework

 Note: If the due date falls on a holiday or weekend, the required activity is due on the following business day.

 To help you become successful with your program or departmental assessment, clarifying the content and focus of an assessment plan and report is an essential step.
-By understanding what is included in an assessment plan and looking at what you already have in place, you can begin to think about the effective assessment strategies and activities within your academic program or department.
-Table 2 lists the required components that programs and administrative units are expected to submit within their annual assessment plans and reports via SPOL.
+By understanding what is included in an assessment plan and looking at what you already have in place, you can begin to think about the effective assessment strategies and activities within your academic program or administrative unit.
+Table 2 lists the required elements that academic programs and administrative units are expected to submit in SPOL as a part of their annual assessment plans and reports.

 Table 2.
 Required Annual Assessment Plan and Report Components